h2oai/h2o-3/h2o-docs/src/product/automl.rst

 - `max_after_balance_size <data-science/algo-params/max_after_balance_size.html>`__: Specify the maximum relative size of the training data after balancing class counts (**balance\_classes** must be enabled).
 Defaults to 5.0.
 (The value can be less than 1.0).

-- **max_runtime_secs_per_model**: Specify the max amount of time dedicated to the training of each individual model in the AutoML run.
+- `max_runtime_secs_per_model <data-science/algo-params/max_runtime_secs_per_model.html>`__: Specify the max amount of time dedicated to the training of each individual model in the AutoML run.
 Defaults to 0 (disabled).
 Note that setting this parameter can affect AutoML reproducibility.

 - `stopping_metric <data-science/algo-params/stopping_metric.html>`__: Specifies the metric to use for early stopping of the grid searches and individual models.
 Defaults to ``"AUTO"``.
 The available options are: